OfficeDev/office-js-docs-pr/docs/includes/word-tutorial-insert-text.md

     ```

 4. Open the app.js file.
 5. Replace the `TODO1` with the following code.
 This code determines whether the user's version of Word supports a version of Word.js that includes all the APIs that are used in all the stages of this tutorial.
 In a production add-in, use the body of the conditional block to hide or disable the UI that would call unsupported APIs.
-This will enable the user to still make use of the parts of the add-in that are supported by his or her version of Word.
+This will enable the user to still use the parts of the add-in that are supported by their version of Word.

     ```js
     if (!Office.context.requirements.isSetSupported('WordApi', 1.3)) {